-“We are very saddened to learn of the passing of Mr. S. Henry Bundles, Jr. our founding president and visionary of the Center for Leadership Development.
-We join the Bundles family and the Indianapolis community in mourning and celebrating the life of this long time civic leader and trailblazer.
+“We celebrate the life of Mr. S. Henry Bundles, Jr. our founding president and visionary of the Center for Leadership Development who was a long time civic leader and trailblazer.
 While we mourn Mr. Bundles’ passing, we also laude his life and rich legacy of cultivating the lives of literally thousands of Indy youth to become professional, business and community leaders.
 His imprimatur on leadership formation is etched on our city and his seeds of influence will continue to bear fruit.”
 Dennis Bland, President, Center for Leadership Development

 Henry Bundles, Jr., Henry or “Mr. B”, died on March 26 after several months of navigating Lewy body dementia.
 At 92 years old, he remained optimistic until the end, sure that he was going to get better.

 He faced this challenge as he had faced other challenges: with courage and determination.

 Henry was born on February 15, 1927 in Indianapolis, the seventh of Mary Ellis Davis and S. Henry Bundles, Sr.’s nine children.
 He graduated from Crispus Attucks High School in 1943 when he was 16 years old.
 A 1948 graduate of Indiana University, he is believed to be the first black student to earn a degree from IU’s School of Journalism.
 It was a sign of the times that despite this degree and his experience as a photographer and reporter during his stint in the Navy during World War II no Indianapolis daily newspapers would hire him in an editorial position because he was Black.
 Undeterred, he became a circulation manager and learned the business side of journalism while mentoring and managing the young Attucks students who delivered papers.